- Home

 4. ‘Travel’ around the world

-If you love travelling – and feasting on foreign cuisine – then why not have themed date nights where you travel all around the world… without actually leaving your home?
-You can each pick a different country for each date night, and then spend the evening sampling the best the country has to offer.
+If you love travelling – and feasting on foreign cuisine – then why not have themed date nights where you travel the world…without actually leaving your home?
+You can each pick a different country for each date, spend the evening sampling the best food and drink it has to offer.

-Making the food with your date makes it even more enjoyable – and you can unwind after dinner with a film set in Italy, like Roman Holiday or Eat Pray Love.
+Cooking the food with your date makes it even more enjoyable – and you can unwind after dinner with a film set in Italy, like Roman Holiday or Eat, Pray, Love.
 There are 195 countries, so this is definitely a date idea that can continue well into the New Year!

-To get inspired, why not check out the food and drink section of our website?
+To get inspired, why not check out our food and drink section?

 5. Try couples yoga

-Yoga is incredibly beneficial for both the mind and body, and trying a class together is an effective way to stay in tune with each other, and be aware of how you’re both feeling.
+Yoga is incredibly beneficial for the mind and body, and trying a class together is a great way to stay in tune with each other and be aware of how you’re both feeling.

-If one of you has never done yoga before – or you have and found it challenging – that’s all the more reason to try a couples’ class.
+If one of you has never done yoga – or has and finds it challenging – that’s all the more reason to try a couples’ class.
 Bikram yoga, or hot yoga, might be especially good on a cold winter’s day.
 Just remember to stretch properly after!

 6. Go on a staycation

-You could book a remote cottage in the countryside if you want to get away from it all, or book a cheap and cheerful Airbnb in a new city.
+You could stay in a remote cottage in the countryside if you’re looking to get away from it all, or book a cheap and cheerful Airbnb in a new city.
 If money’s tight, you could think about doing a house swap with friends.

 Join Rest Less Dating